rbisdorff/Digraph3/docSphinx/tutorial.rst

      'v5': ['a2', 'a3', 'a1'], 'v2': ['a3', 'a2', 'a1']}
      >>> ...

-Notice that in this example, all voters are considered to be equi-significant.
+Notice that in this random example, the five voters are weighted (see Line 4).
 Their linear ballots can be viewed with the ``showLinearBallots`` method:
     >>> v.showLinearBallots()
     voters(weight)	 candidates rankings
     v1(2): 	 ['a2', 'a1', 'a3']